Four Reasons to Join An (In)fertility Group

 It's no surprise that infertility treatments can be costly.
 You're doing everything you can to have a baby and it adds up: consultations with reproductive endocrinologists, acupuncture treatment, appointments with a naturopath, testing, procedures to rule out contributing health issues...
 And this is all before any costs of medications or other assisted reproductive technology are accounted for.

-So how does joining a support group save you money, you're wondering?
+So how does joining a group save you money, you're wondering?
 Research shows that women struggling with infertility for 2-3 years have double the rate of depression than their peers without fertility complications (Domar, Broom et al 1992).
 The good news is that decreasing depression has proven to increase rates of conception by 50%.
 Joining a group can provide you with new skills to help you to cope with difficult emotions and challenges in relationships that often accompany infertility.

 A group isn't necessarily a cure-all, but it's more cost-effective than ongoing individual therapy.
 By bolstering your support system and learning new coping strategies you may improve your mood and decrease the likelihood of needing an individual therapist as you proceed on your journey with infertility.
-What do you think, could a fertility support group be right for you?
+What do you think, could a fertility group be right for you?

 If you’re thinking that a group might be for you and you’re in the San Diego area, you can learn more about the groups I run here.
 I meet with all new group members before our first group to learn more about you and to make sure it’s the right fit.
 Give me a call if you'd like to learn more.
 If you’re outside of San Diego, you can find local fertility support groups through Resolve, the National Infertility Association, and Psychology Today.